itsMeBender/kgui-single-digit/README.md

 # Specifications

 * Single digit manipulation.
+* Multiple digits manipulation, using `\<kgui-multi-digits\>.`
 * Localization of the decimal-mark.
-* Multiple digits manipulation, using `\<kgui-multi-digits\>.`
-* Allow large number formatting, using dividers.
+* Allow large number formatting, using (thousand) dividers.
 * Number format also defines maximum size of the number.
 As in the format `###`, with number range from 0 ..
 999.
+* Currently only positive numbers are supported.

 ## Future enhancements

 * Decimals (I'm working on this (july'17).
 * Negative numbers.
+* Drag /  swipe to change numbers.
+* Animation.